 After a short lunch, you will follow in the footsteps of James Bond (Skyfall) and Harry Potter (Harry Potter and the Prisoner of Azkaban), as you discover the beautiful and haunting ‘Glencoe’, the most magnificent and famous valley in Scotland.
 The spectacular scenery will stay with you forever.
 Your guide will recount the tale of the infamous ‘Massacre of Glencoe’ that took place here in February 1692.
 You’ll go for a short nature walk to take some photos and soak up the eerie atmosphere.

-You’ll then experience the Hogwarts’ Express (Jacobite Steam Train) crossing the magnificent Glenfinnan Viaduct.
+You’ll then watch as the Hogwarts’ Express (Jacobite Steam Train) crossing the magnificent Glenfinnan Viaduct.
 This stunning viewpoint also marks the spot where Prince Charles Edward Stuart (Bonnie Prince Charlie) raised his standard prior to the 1745 Jacobite Rebellion.
 Go to the top of the monument for the best views of the Glen, as your guide introduces you to the dramatic story of the ‘Young Pretender’ and how his actions changed the course of European history forever.

 We travel through the Great Glen towards the Southern banks of Loch Ness and the charming village of Fort Augustus.
 Get your cameras ready to get some pictures of the infamous ‘Nessie’ Monster!
 We drive the entire length of Loch Ness, stopping to take in the views of Urquhart Castle, before arriving in Inverness, the Capital of the Scottish Highlands, where you’ll stay for 2 nights.